frdmn/dotfiles/README.md

     git clone https://github.com/frdmn/dotfiles ~/.dotfiles
     ```

-3. Run the bootstrap script to initially install and setup the dotfiles and its components:
+3. Run the dotfile wrapper with the `--bootstrap` switch to initially install and setup the dotfiles and its components:

     ```bash
-    ~/.dotfiles/bootstrap
+    ~/.dotfiles/dotfiles --bootstrap
     ```

 ### Available commands